taliajmallo/rpgs/homebrew/Exalted/corpse_bride_raiment.md

 lifeblood up to her beloved, her protector.
 Another exalt may drink from this wound as a simple action to restore (her intimacy towards the wearer + the wearer's intimacy towards her) motes.
 Afterward, the wound closes and ceases bleeding, though a scar remains until the health level heals.
+This evocation may only be used once per scene, unless reset by someone other than the last beneficiary acting to affirm or uphold a major or defining positive intimacy towards you.

 Design notes: Intimacy values are Minor = 2, Major = 3, Defining = 4; exigent
 doc says "a health level is generally valued at five motes" ish, with the caveat